Johan-Liebert1/Cygnus/readme.md

 - [x] Variable scoping
 - [x] Implement `+=` and `-=`
 - [x] Pointer deref
+- [ ] Pointer to pointer to pointer ...
 - [ ] Random access to memory

 - [ ] Function returns